TLE’s ultimate guide to the best things to do in Scottsdale, Arizona – from learning how to become a cowboy to riding a hot air balloon in the desert.

 9. Float across the desert in a hot air balloon

 Nothing makes you feel safer, when dangling in a giant picnic basket at 5,000 ft, than knowing you’re in the hands of a man who has been flying hot air balloons since 1975.
 Floating across the Sonoran Desert with Captain John at the reigns is as satisfying as popping a Valium on a long-haul flight.
-Touching down in the middle of nowhere to find champagne and Babybels waiting for you isn’t quite luxury, but it’ll fill a corner.
+Touching down in the middle of nowhere to find champagne and Babybels waiting for you isn’t quite luxury, but it’s an experience.

 10. Go on an outdoor adventure with Rico Riley

 No trip to Scottsdale is complete without an adventure with Rico Riley.
-The former pharmaceutical salesman turned outdoor adventure instructor, is as cool as his name would suggest.
-Armed with better outdoor knowledge than Bear Grylls and Ray Mears combined, and funny tales to boot (like that of cactus John, a man he saved from an aggressive cholla cactus), means he is exactly the sort of bloke you want to become your best friend.
+The former pharmaceutical salesman turned outdoor adventure instructor, even cooler than his name would suggest.
+Armed with more outdoor knowledge than Bear Grylls and Ray Mears combined, and funny tales to boot (like that of cactus John, a man he saved from an aggressive cholla cactus), means he is exactly the sort of bloke you want to become your best friend, or more…

-The company he co-owns, Black Mountain Adventures, runs tours from the Boulders Resort and Spa – from rock climbing to hikes and mountain bike adventures in the Sonoran Desert.
-A visit to Scottsdale without an adventure with Rico would be like visiting China and missing out on seeing the Great Wall.
+The company he co-owns, Black Mountain Adventures, runs tours – from rock climbing to hikes and mountain bike adventures in the Sonoran Desert – from the Boulders Resort and Spa.
+A visit to Scottsdale without an adventure with Rico would be like visiting China and not going to see the Great Wall.

 This TLE journalist was a guest of Experience Scottsdale.
 For further information on the destination visit www.experiencescottsdale.com